 Making an automatic cat feeder yourself is much cheaper than the high-tech automatic cat feeders in pet stores.
 You can DIY a cat feeder using cheap and readily available household items like bottles and cardboard.
 Plus, DIY automatic cat feeders don’t always require motors, batteries, or electricity; your feline’s paws and gravity do all the work.

 2. They Are Convenient

-Do you want to have fewer sleep interruptions from today?
-If yes, find an automatic cat feeder.
-These devices will allow you to be a responsible cat parent by feeding your kitty without your physical presence.
+Do you want to have fewer sleep interruptions?
+If so, use an automatic cat feeder.
+It will allow you to be a responsible cat parent by feeding your kitty without your physical presence.